RubenCid35/rossete-rdf/README.md

 ```
 cargo build --release // This will create an executable in the newly created target/release folder
 ```
-You can take the binary as a standalone binary and move whereever you want to.
+You can take the binary as a standalone binary and move it whereever you want to.

 <br>